From BR Bullpen

 Back with Pawtucket in 1991, Lancellotti won his fifth home run crown - and his second while hitting under .220.
 He batted .209/~.302/.452 and paced the International League (and all Red Sox farmhands) with 21 home runs.

 Rick was the subject of a major error with Pawtucket, though.
 Boston Globe columnist Bob Ryan claimed that Lancellotti had broken the minor league home run crown.
 People thought the 255 figure used as the minor league home run record in Bull Durham was the real record, belonging to somebody else.
-Ryan's error spread rapidly and Lancellotti appeared on CNN and in USA Today and Sports Illustrated, none of which bothered checking a record book.
+Ryan's error spread rapidly and Lancellotti appeared on CNN and the Today Show, in USA Today and Sports Illustrated, none of which bothered checking a record book.
 At the time, Hector Espino was the all-time home run leader with 484, well ahead of Lancellotti.
 Among US-based minor leagues, Buzz Arlett's 432 were also clearly ahead and Lancellotti was not within 100 of the top 10 all-time.
 Ryan's mistake is still cited, though, in online sources and probably elsewhere in 2007.

 1992: Italy